-/s/ Samuel Valenti /s/ Thomas A. Amato

-Samuel Valenti III Thomas A. Amato

-Chairman of the Board President and Chief Executive Officer
+/s/ Samuel Valenti Samuel Valenti III Chairman of the Board /s/ Thomas A. Amato Thomas A. Amato President and Chief Executive Officer

 Bloomfield Hills, Michigan

 This notice of Annual Meeting, proxy statement and form of proxy are being distributed and made available on or about March 27, 2020.